David Wilkie (artist): Travels on the Continent

-In 1814 he executed the Letter of Introduction, one of the most delicately finished and perfect of his cabinet pictures.
+In 1814 he executed The Letter of Introduction, one of the most delicately finished and perfect of his cabinet pictures.
 In the same year he made his first visit to the continent, and in Paris entered upon a profitable and delighted study of the works of art collected in the Louvre.
 Interesting particulars of the time are preserved in his own matter-of-fact diary, and in the more sprightly and flowing pages of the journal of Benjamin Haydon, his fellow traveller and brother Cedomir.
 On his return he began Distraining for Rent, one of the most popular and dramatic of his works.
 In 1816 he made a tour through Netherlands and Belgium in company with Raimbach, the engraver of many of his paintings.
-Reading the Will, a commission from the king of Bavaria, now in the New Pinakothek at Munich, was completed in 1820; and two years later the great picture of The Chelsea Pensioners reading the Waterloo Dispatch, commissioned by the Duke of Wellington in 1816, at a cost of 1200 guineas (£102,600 in 2021), was exhibited at the Royal Academy.
+Reading the Will, a commission from King Maximilian I Joseph of Bavaria, now in the New Pinakothek at Munich, was completed in 1820; and two years later the great picture of The Chelsea Pensioners reading the Waterloo Dispatch, commissioned by the Duke of Wellington in 1816, at a cost of 1200 guineas (£102,600 in 2021), was exhibited at the Royal Academy Exhibition of 1822.
 On his return to Scotland in 1817, he painted Sir Walter Scott and his Family, (titled The Abbotsford Family) a cabinet-sized picture with small full-length figures in the dress of Scottish peasants, the result of a commission by Sir Adam Ferguson, during a visit to Abbotsford.

 The visit of King George IV to Scotland

 In 1822 Wilkie visited Edinburgh, in order to select from the Visit of King George IV to Scotland a fitting subject for a picture.
-The Reception of the King at the Entrance of Holyrood Palace was the incident ultimately chosen; and in the following year, when the artist, upon the death of Raeburn, had been appointed Royal Limner for Scotland, he received sittings from the monarch, and began to work diligently upon the subject.
+The Reception of the King at the Entrance of Holyrood Palace was the incident ultimately chosen; and in the following year, when the artist, upon the death of Henry Raeburn, had been appointed Royal Limner for Scotland, he received sittings from the monarch, and began to work diligently upon the subject.
 But several years elapsed before its completion; for, like all such ceremonial works, it proved a harassing commission, uncongenial to the painter while in progress and unsatisfactory when finished.
 His health suffered from the strain to which he was subjected, and his condition was aggravated by heavy domestic trials and responsibilities.